apertamono/experience/README.md

 ## Boring stuff

 As in Al Sweigart's [Automate the boring stuff with Python](https://automatetheboringstuff.com/), which was a lot of fun, actually.
 With the help of chapter 13 from this book, I used OpenPyXL to edit Excel files for my day job in translation, in 2020.
 I can't share the code here, because the data and data formats are confidential.
-I wrote a script to convert reports in workbooks with multiple worksheets into one row each in a database-style spreadsheet - even adjusting the column width to the length of data fields.
+I wrote a script to convert reports from workbooks with multiple worksheets into one row each in a database-style spreadsheet, adjusting the column width to the length of data fields.
 Separately, I wrote three scripts to organize data in spreadsheets: adding comments to duplicate entries, copying data for entries that matched entries in another file, and adding comments to entries found across multiple categories.
 This saved us hours of manual work, while producing more reliable results.

 From August 1998 to March 2002, my day job was data processing in market research.
 My job title was application programmer.
 I prepared surveys for computer-assisted interviews and processed the data afterwards.
 I used the company's own proprietary script languages: one for marking up the survey text, one for displaying results and analyses, and one very concise Turing-complete script for correcting data.